mit-orcd/rocky8-testing-2023/Quickstart/README.md

       module load gcc cuda openmpi/4.1.4-pmi-cuda-ucx cmake

   will activate a consistent set of recent C, C++, Fortran and nvcc compilers and their MPI parallel wrappers, along with the cmake tool for software building.

+## Integration with existing engaging storage and home directories

+All the nodes are part of the Engaging cluster.
+General documentaitons can be found at https://engaging-web.mit.edu/eofe-wiki/ .